msplke/rave/README.md

 1. Make sure you have XCode and XCommand Line Tools installed [as shown on Expo docs](https://docs.expo.dev/workflow/ios-simulator).

    > **NOTE:** If you just installed XCode, or if you have updated it, you need to open the simulator manually once.
-Run `npx expo start` in the root dir, and then enter `I` to launch Expo Go.
+Run `npx expo start` from `apps/expo`, and then enter `I` to launch Expo Go.
 After the manual launch, you can run `pnpm dev` in the root directory.

    ```diff
    +  "dev": "expo start --ios",